Keeeeeyoti/office-mafia/readme.md

 - **Audit** (cop): Can investigate a player each night to reveal if they're rogue
 - **HR** (doctor): Can protect a player from elimination each night

-### 🔊 Voiceover Handling
+### 🔊 Voiceover Handling (Post-Beta Feature)

-- Moderator audio (intro, night/day transition, results) plays **only from host's device**
-- Audio files are hosted in Supabase Storage and fetched as needed
+- **Beta: Text scripts only** - Host reads provided office-themed scripts aloud
+- **Future: Automated audio** - AI-generated voiceovers will play from host device
-- Voiceovers include:
+- Post-beta voiceovers will include:
-    - Game intro
+    - Game intro with office humor
-    - "Everyone close your eyes"
-    - Role prompts (e.g. "Rogue employee, open your eyes...")
+    - Role prompts: "Rogue employees, open your eyes..."
-    - Announce day and death results
-    - Announce voting phase and ask for host input
+    - Elimination announcements: "John has been fired for productivity issues"
-    - End game: win/lose announcements
+    - End game: "The employees have saved the company!" / "Rogue employees have taken over!"

-### 📋 Core Functional Requirements
+### 📋 Core Functional Requirements (Beta Version)

-- Create/join sessions via Supabase
+- ✅ Create/join sessions via Supabase
-- Host creates a game session
+- ✅ Host creates a game session
-- QR code is generated for players to join
+- ✅ QR code is generated for players to join
-- Players enter names and join the session
+- ✅ Players enter names and join the session
-- Host sees player list and starts the game
+- ✅ Host sees player list and starts the game
-- Assign roles randomly from player pool, using a logic to determine the number of each roles based on the number of players
+- 🎯 Assign roles randomly from player pool with office themes
-- Handle game phase transitions (lobby → night → day → end)
-- Private role visibility (per device)
+- 🎯 Private role visibility (per device) with corporate descriptions
-- Host-only voiceover playback
-- Deaths and events are announced by voiceover
-- Host inputs vote results manually for each day
+- 🎯 Host moderator dashboard with player status (employed/fired)
+- 🎯 Text-based scripts for host to read aloud
+- 🎯 Manual elimination system (host marks players as "fired")
+- 🎯 Victory/defeat screens for players
-- Trigger game end condition
+- 🎯 Simple game end trigger

+**Post-Beta Features:**
+- Automated game phase transitions
+- Audio voiceover playback
+- Complex voting systems
+- Advanced role abilities

 ---